HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/circuits-overview.md

 # Circuits Overview

-Manage and navigating the Circuits feature in Hyperview, offering users the ability to customize their data view, access detailed circuit information, and edit properties efficiently.
-With the ability to track changes, manage access control, and document connections, users can enhance their operational oversight and streamline their workflow.
+The Circuits feature in Hyperview allows users to document A to Z connectivity for the network's physical layer.
+Users can access detailed circuit information and add and edit properties efficiently.
+The feature automatically tracks changes and allows users to document related connections.

+Users can improve the documentation of the physical network layer, enhance operational oversight, and streamline change and audit workflows.

 1. Click "Circuits"